brendanzab/glfwvbo/README.md

 This project is illustrate how to use VBOs and Shaders with Derelict3.

-*I still haven't got this working*.
-All it does is display a blank screen.
-Any assistance would be most appreaciated.

-I am very much a beginner, so I would caution against considering my work an example of best practices.
+I am very much a beginner, so I would caution against using my work an example of best practices.
 You have been warned! :)

 I've only tested this on OSX - there might need to be modifications to it so that it can be run on Windows and Linux.

 # Instructions

-1. Edit the makefile to point to your Derelict installation
+1. Edit the makefile to match your system's configuration
 2. Build the project: `$ make`
 3. ...then run it: `$ make run`